paul-sheridan/quarto-annotation-testing/README.md

 # quarto-annotation-testing
-Trying to figure out how to reload brush annotations in q quarto presentation.
+Trying to figure out how to reload brush annotations in a quarto presentation.